-I looked at a few options for flight-seeing in Iceland, but in the end, I arranged a flight with a local pilot who specialises in flights for photography.
+During my most recent visit to Iceland in the summertime, when I drove the Ring Road, I looked at a few options for scenic flights over Iceland, including flightseeing.is.
+However, in the end, I arranged a flight with a local pilot who specialises in flights for photography.
 We planned a flying route to take in a variety of the spectacular features of Iceland’s landscape.

 The flight was amazing, and whilst I did get a little sick on this flight, I still managed to get some amazing photographs.
 In this article, I will share 20 photos that I think will make you want to see Iceland from the air.

 Photographs That Will Make You Want To See Iceland From Above